-- Once the base unit is in registration mode, you’ll need to browse your handset’s menus and find the register handset option.
-Click that.
+- Once the base unit is in registration mode, you’ll need to browse your handset’s menus and find the “register handset” option.
+Select that.

 - Your handset should now briefly display something along the lines of a “searching…” message.

-- At this point you should get some sort of confirmation that your handset has been registered – an audible beep, or flash, or a message on the handset.
+You should hear an audible beep, or see flash, or a message on the handset.

-If you’re not sure, you can always refer to the instruction manual that came with your phone.
+You can always refer to the instruction manual that came with your phone if you’re not sure about any of the steps detailed here.
 PDF User Guides are commonly made available online so even if you have lost them, they’re usually pretty easy to find.PMC Telecom